What is a Stored Value Card?

 Both the SVC and the back-end financial system processor keep track of the balance on the card and systematically perform an accounting and control function.

 Since the program's inception in 1997, approximately 4 million cards have been issued and placed into service representing over $3.9 billion in value.
 Annually, over 80 million retail transactions are performed with merchants on military bases and ships around the world.

 Security is one of the great advantages of Stored Value Cards.
 The cards use multi-layered, integrated chip circuitry to control access to funds.
 This technology is more secure than the mag-stripe technology used to authenticate credit and debit card transactions.
 Both the card and the user can be authenticated using a combination of encrypted security "keys" and user PINs.

-SVC programs are designed by the U.S. Treasury, Financial Management Service and supported by the Federal Reserve Bank, IPMorgan Chase and other qualified intermediary financial institutions.
-All programs are developed in close cooperation and partnership with the various government agencies whose needs they are designed to serve.
+SVC programs are developed and managed by the U.S. Treasury, Bureau of the Fiscal Service and supported by Federal Reserve Banks, Commercial Banks, and other qualified intermediary fiscal and financial institutions who are designated as fiscal and financial Agents of the Treasury.
+All programs are developed in close cooperation and partnership with the various government agencies the program is meant to support.